khulnasoft/khulnasoft/docker-images/cadvisor/README.md

-# Sourcegraph cAdvisor
+# Khulnasoft cAdvisor

-Learn more about the Sourcegraph cAdvisor distribution in the [cAdvisor documentation](https://docs-legacy.khulnasoft.com/dev/background-information/observability/cadvisor).
+Learn more about the Khulnasoft cAdvisor distribution in the [cAdvisor documentation](https://docs-legacy.khulnasoft.com/dev/background-information/observability/cadvisor).

 ## Updating the image